Call Today! 888-234-8376

 Your ultimate goal is to make sure that your children are the ones who benefit from your life insurance policy.
 While setting up your life insurance policy, you can take precautionary measures to insure that your policy money is wholly utilized for the needs of your children.
 One great way to accomplish this is to name your living trust as the life insurance beneficiary.

-If you are receiving some kind of financial help in the form of alimony or child support from your ex-husband and/or the father of your children, then his early demise could potentially hurt your financial security.
-You may not know it, but in many cases, it is possible for you to take out a life insurance policy for an ex-husband or father of your children, even if you are not living together.
+If you are receiving some kind of financial help in the form of alimony or child support from your ex, then his early demise could potentially hurt your financial security.
+You may not know it, but in many cases, it is possible for you to take out a life insurance policy for an ex, even if you are not living together.

-Does he need to know that you are insuring him?
+Does my ex need to know that I'm insuring him/her?

 Yes.
-You cannot purchase a life insurance policy for an ex-husband or father of your children without his knowledge.
+You cannot purchase a life insurance policy for an ex without his/her knowledge.

-We know that things are often complicated in such situations, but unless you inform him, you cannot take out a life insurance policy for someone else.
+We know that things are often complicated in such situations, but unless you inform him/her, you cannot take out a life insurance policy for someone else.

-Once he agrees, it may even be necessary for him to take a life insurance medical exam, depending on the type of policy you choose.
+Once he/she agrees, it may even be necessary for your ex to take a life insurance medical exam, depending on the type of policy you choose.

-What if you have no contact with him at all?
+What if you have no contact with your ex at all?

-If you are not in touch with the father of your children in any way whatsoever than that probably means you are not receiving any sort of payment from him.
-This is important because in order to take a life insurance policy on behalf of your ex, you need to prove that you are financially benefiting from him being alive.
-We mean to say, you must be receiving some kind of financial support—usually either alimony or child support—from your ex in order to be eligible to purchase a life insurance policy for him.
+If you are not in touch with your ex in any way whatsoever than that probably means you are not receiving any sort of payment from them.
+This is important because in order to take a life insurance policy on behalf of your ex, you need to prove that you are financially benefiting from him/her being alive.
+We mean to say, you must be receiving some kind of financial support—usually either alimony or child support—from your ex in order to be eligible to purchase a life insurance policy for him/her.

-Will he be financially liable for the life insurance policy?
+Will he/she be financially liable for the life insurance policy?

-The thought of being financially liable to make life insurance payments may deter your ex from wanting to allow you to take out a policy against his name.
-It is important to assure him that this is simply not the case.
+The thought of being financially liable to make life insurance payments may deter your ex from wanting to allow you to take out a policy.
+It is important to assure your ex that this is simply not the case.
 If you are the one who has purchased the life insurance policy, then even if you fail to make payments, your ex will not be liable.

 What is the best life insurance company for a single parent?